 4. Drink Coca tea that will be available during breakfast

-There is no way to avoid altitude sickness; however, by following the indications above, you can reduce the chances of having problems with altitude.
+There is no way to avoid altitude sickness; however, following the indications above can reduce the chances of having problems with altitude.

 When is the best time to hike Rainbow Mountain?

-Peru has 2 seasons; the rainy season and the dry season.
-We recommend taking this tour during the dry season.
-However, we will have visitors all year round.
+Peru has two seasons: the rainy season and the dry season.
+We recommend taking this tour during the dry season, but we will have visitors all year round.

 How large is the group to Rainbow Mountain?